manpreetnarang/soundcloud_desktop/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new [Pull Request](../../pull/new/master)

-## Thanks

-Thanks to Daniel Bayerlein for creating the stack